parassjain/parassjain.github.io/README.md

-# Mria is a multipurpose Jekyll blog theme.
+# Hilton – super simple portfolio theme for Jekyll

-Mria is a high-quality multipurpose Jekyll theme with a unique style and clean code.
-You can use Mria for multipurpose like blog, magazine, portfolio, etc. This theme is fully responsive, and it looks good on all types of screens and devices.
-If you’re looking for a theme that is clean, high performance, and simple, the Mria theme is exactly what you’re looking for then.
+The Hilton theme is designed to give you the opportunity to present your works in the most creative and dignified way possible.
+The theme is very easy to customize and has such necessary sections as Works, Testimonials, Blog, and also has a light and dark mode for easy reading.
+The theme design is ideal for creative people who appreciate simplicity and functionality.

 * * *

 ### Demo

-Check the theme in action [Live Demo](https://mria.netlify.app/) |
+Check the theme in action [Live Demo](https://hilton-jekyll.netlify.app/) |
 [Artem Sheludko](https://jekyllthemes.io/developers/artem-sheludko)

 * * *